Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/01_Architecture.md

 The full processor package for the AMD EPYC processors used in LUMI have 8 such Core Complex Dies for a total of 64 cores.
-The **caches are not shared between different CCDs**, so it also implies that the processor has 8 so-called L3 cache regions.
+The **caches are not shared between different CCDs**, so it also implies that the processor has 8 so-called L3 cache regions or domains.
 (Some cheaper variants have only 4 CCDs, and some have CCDs with only 6 or fewer cores enabled but the same 32 MB of L3 cache per CCD).